upcmd/updocs-content/logs/c0066_vvvvv.md

       Name: "",
       Do: {
         {
-          "name": "print",
           "desc": "demo of print command",
-          "cmd": "hello, {{.student.school}}"
+          "cmd": "hello, {{.student.school}}",
+          "name": "print"
         },
         {
+          "name": "reg",
           "desc": "demo of reg command",
           "cmd": {
             "name": "greet",
-            "value": "from local dvars, {{.school}}. registered to global runtime" },
+            "value": "from local dvars, {{.school}}. registered to global runtime" }
-          "name": "reg"
         },
         {
+          "cmd": "hello, {{.greet}}",
           "name": "print",
-          "desc": "show above reg var greet and it is available immediately in current func\nunlike the reg in template, it is available in the next step func execution\n", "cmd": "hello, {{.greet}}"
+          "desc": "show above reg var greet and it is available immediately in current func\nunlike the reg in template, it is available in the next step func execution\n"
         },
         {
-          "name": "reg",
-          "desc": "demo greetlocal is registered to local var only\nit is accessible in current func, but not next one\n", "cmd": {
-            "name": "greetlocal",
+          "cmd": {
-            "value": "hello, {{.student.school}}. registered to local func only" },
+            "value": "hello, {{.student.school}}. registered to local func only", "name": "greetlocal"
+          },
           "flags": {
             "localOnly"
-          }
           },
+          "name": "reg",
+          "desc": "demo greetlocal is registered to local var only\nit is accessible in current func, but not next one\n" },
         {
+          "cmd": "hello, {{.greetlocal}}",
           "name": "print",
-          "desc": "this show display a correct rendered value\n", "cmd": "hello, {{.greetlocal}}"
+          "desc": "this show display a correct rendered value\n" }
-        }
       },
       Dox: <nil>,